Progress report shows acute need for action.

 The results of the report are of central importance for social security.
 Commuting accidents are among the most common work-related accidents that require reporting and cause a significant proportion of accident, rehabilitation and follow-up costs.
 Improvements in general road safety therefore have a direct impact on the number and severity of insured accidents.

 The measures announced at EU level – such as safer infrastructure, better enforcement of traffic rules and modern vehicle safety systems – complement and strengthen national prevention strategies.
-They create a binding framework that supports the prevention work of accident insurance, particularly in the areas of behavior prevention, technical safety and safe mobility on the way to work and school.
+They create a binding framework that supports the prevention work of accident insurance, particularly in the areas of behaviour prevention, technical safety and safe mobility on the way to and from work and school.

-At the same time, the report emphasizes that road safety can only be effectively improved through the interaction of EU politics, national authorities, social security providers and companies.
+At the same time, the report emphasises that road safety can only be effectively improved through the interaction of EU policy, national authorities, social security providers and companies.
 The EU initiative thus contributes to promoting the common goals of prevention, health protection and sustainable financing of social security systems.